We are thrilled to annouce the 2025 Production!

 Is the Saturday January rehearsal mandatory?

 Yes.
-You must attend the full Saturday, January 6th rehearsal from 9-12pm or 1pm (possibly).
+You must attend the full Saturday, January 11th rehearsal from 9am to 1pm.

 How long do the performances last?